Alaricdragon/Starlords_Temp/README.md

   * "playerSubject" if set to true, the lord must be part of the player faction (and as such, the player must be there ruler) to meet requirements. if set to false, the lord must not be part of the player faction to meet requirements.
   * "playerFactionMarital" if set to true, the player must be both part of the lords faction, and the marital of the lord to meet requirements. if set to false, must ether not be in the same faction, or the player must not be the martal to meet requirements
   * "lordFactionMarital" if set to true, the player must be both part of the lords faction, and the lord must be the marital to meet requirements. if set to false, must ether not be in the same faction, or the lord must not be the martal to meet requirements
+  * "lordAndPlayerSameFaction" if set to false, the lord and player must not be part of the same faction to meet requirements. if set to ture, the lord and player must be part of the same faction to meet requirements.
   * "lordPersonality": is the lord personality type this rule requires to meet requirements. set 'true' to all lord personality types you want to be allowed to meet requirements.
     * "Upstanding"
     * "Martial"